ga-wdi-boston/php-laravel/README.md

     this repository.
 1. Create a new branch, `training`, for your work.
 1. Install dependencies with `composer install`.
+1. Create your `.env` file with `mv .env.example .env` from the command line.
+1. Generate your environment's secret key with `php artisan key:generate`.
 1. Ensure Vagrant is running from `~/Homestead` by running `vagrant up` there.
 1. Navigate to [http://homestead.app](http://homestead.app) to check out the fresh installation.